-The County paid \$9,000 and \$11,690, mostly comprised of legal services, salaries and benefits, to manage and operate the Corporation during the fiscal years ending December 31, 2018 and 2017, respectively.
+The County paid \$9,000, mostly comprised of legal services, salaries and benefits, to manage and operate the Corporation during each of the fiscal years ending December 31, 2019 and 2018.
 These transactions are reflected as in-kind operating revenue and operating expense.